Growing cut flowers for the vase

 Cut flowers with a sharp knife or clipper in the early morning when they are fresh and before the bees join you and place cut flower stems in water immediately.

-Remove leaves that will be below the surface of the water in the vase, as well as any excess leaves above water level that will compete with the flowers for water.
+Remove leaves that will be below the surface of the water in the vase, as well as any excess leaves above the water level that will compete with the flowers for water.

 Leave prepared flowers in a bucket of water in a cool place for a couple of hours, preferably overnight, before arranging.